Toxoplasma Research Lab: Unraveling Host-Parasite Interactions

-Parasites and their hosts co-evolve, leading to variation in both host and parasite genomes and to the emergence of differences in parasite virulence and host resistance.
-We are interested in host-parasite interactions between the obligate intracellular eukaryotic parasite Toxoplasma gondii and its mammalian hosts.
-One of our long-term goals is to understand how distinct Toxoplasma strains differ in their ability to cause disease in humans.
-The focus of my laboratory over the last years has been to identify genes of Toxoplasma that determine virulence, host genes and pathways that determine resistance/susceptibility, and to characterize their specific interactions.
+Our Toxoplasma Research Lab is dedicated to understanding the complex host-parasite interactions between Toxoplasma gondii, an obligate intracellular eukaryotic parasite, and its mammalian hosts.
+The focus of our laboratory over the last years has been to identify Toxoplasma genes that determine virulence, host genes and pathways that determine resistance or susceptibility, and to characterize their specific interactions.
 To achieve this we use a combination of genomics, biochemistry, genetics, microscopy, immunology and computational tools.

-Different Toxoplasma strains also differ significantly in the modulation of host signaling pathways.
+Modulating host signaling pathways: Different Toxoplasma strains also differ significantly in the modulation of host signaling pathways.
 We have infected macrophages with 29 different Toxoplasma strains, representing global diversity, and determined the macrophage and parasite transcriptomes.
 This has provided global insight into host cell and parasite transcriptional responses upon infection and allowed identification of novel strain specific host cell responses and parasite effectors.
 Overall, we have shown that two Toxoplasma proteins play a major role in the modulation of macrophage function and thereby determine the level of immune-induced inflammation.
 These proteins are ROP16 (a secreted kinase) and GRA15 (a secreted protein with no characterized motifs).
 ROP16 activates the signal transducer and activator of transcription (STAT)3 and STAT6 transcription factors resulting in the repression of inflammation.
 GRA15 activates NF-kB, a transcription factor involved in the activation of the inflammatory response.
-We are now combining genetic and biochemical approaches to identify host factors that interact with GRA15 and to identify the host genes and pathways that mediate ROP16-induced anti-inflammatory effects.
-We are also identifying and characterizing novel ROPs and GRAs that came up as hits in our CRISPR/Cas9 screens and are investigating their role in the modulation of the host cell.
+We are characterizing novel ROPs and GRAs that came up as hits in our CRISPR/Cas9 screens and are investigating their role in the modulation of the host cell.
 ROPs and GRAs are often present in slightly different versions in different strains and the exact combination of these protein versions determine if a particular Toxoplasma strain is more or less virulent or causes more or less inflammation.

 Toxoplasma proteins that determine virulence in humans

 Humans do not have the wide diversity of immunity related GTPases that many rodents have and ROP5 and ROP18 do not seem to play a role in blocking IFNγ-induced toxoplasmacidal mechanisms in human cells.
-We recently determined that Toxoplasma infection induces cell death of interferon-gamma stimulated human fibroblasts, which induces early parasite egress and limits parasite replication.
-We have used CRISPR/Cas9 screens to identify the Toxoplasma genes that determine fitness in interferon-gamma stimulated human fibroblasts and are currently determining the host and parasite proteins involved.
+We determined that Toxoplasma infection induces cell death of interferon-gamma stimulated human fibroblasts, which is concomitant with early parasite egress and limits parasite replication.
+We have used CRISPR/Cas9 screens to identify the Toxoplasma genes that determine fitness in interferon-gamma stimulated human fibroblasts and are currently determining the mechanism by which the top hits affect Toxoplasma fitness.

 The IFNγ response, mediated by the STAT1 transcription factor, is crucial for host defense against Toxoplasma, but prior infection with Toxoplasma can inhibit this response, which is thought to allow the parasite to establish a chronic infection.
 We determined that Toxoplasma inhibits the dissociation of STAT1 from DNA, preventing its recycling and further rounds of STAT1-mediated transcriptional activation.
 Other groups have shown that this is mediated by the Toxoplasma secreted effector TgIST.
-We recently performed Toxoplasma whole genome CRISPR/Cas9 loss-of-function screens to identify Toxoplasma genes that determine fitness in interferon-gamma stimulated human cells.
+We recently performed Toxoplasma whole genome CRISPR/Cas9 loss-of-function screens to identify Toxoplasma genes that determine fitness in IFNγ stimulated human cells.
 This screen has identified novel GRAs and ROPs and we are currently determining the mechanism by which they function.

 Identification of host genes and pathways that influence resistance or susceptibility to Toxoplasma.